Fast radio bursts at the dawn of the 2020s: Recent observational breakthroughs

 \subsection{Seeing them in fine detail --- in time, frequency and polarisation}

-The recording of full polarisation, baseband data for FRBs is becoming increasingly common.
-Such data provide excellent flexibility in exploring a range of time and frequency scales, and also allows for coherent dedispersion to be applied to the data (see \S~4.1.2 of PHL19 for a review).
-Both repeating and non-repeating FRBs have previously shown temporal structure as short as $20-30$\,$\upmu$s \citep{farah_2018_mnras,michilli_2018_natur}. \citet{cho_2020_apjl} investigate a one-off FRB in detail and find complicated polarimetric properties in four narrow sub-bursts.
-They also find variable apparent rotation measure (RM) and DM between these sub-bursts. \citet{day_2020_mnras} investigate the polarimetric properties of five ASKAP discoveries and find that the one repeating source in their sample is similar to other known repeaters (about 100\% linearly polarised, with flat position angle and no evidence of circular polarisation), while the one-off sources are more heterogeneous in their polarimetric properties.
+The acquisition of full polarisation, voltage data for FRBs is becoming increasingly common.
+Voltage data provide excellent flexibility in exploring a range of time and frequency scales, and also allow for coherent dedispersion to be applied (see \S~4.1.2 of PHL19 for a review).
+Both repeating and non-repeating FRBs have previously shown temporal structure as short as 20--30\,$\upmu$s \citep{farah_2018_mnras,michilli_2018_natur}. \citet{cho_2020_apjl} investigate a one-off FRB in detail and find complicated polarimetric properties in four narrow sub-bursts.
+They also find variable apparent rotation measure (RM) and DM between these sub-bursts. \citet{day_2020_mnras} investigate the polarimetric properties of five ASKAP discoveries and find that the one repeating source in their sample is similar to other known repeaters (about 100\% linearly polarized, with flat polarisation position angle and no evidence of circular polarisation), while the one-off sources are more heterogeneous in their polarimetric properties.

+In contrast, \citet{luo_2020_natur} show polarisation angle swings in some of the bursts they observed from the repeater FRB~20180301A.
+These are reminiscent of the polarisation angle swings seen from pulsars, and suggest an origin in a rotating magnetosphere --- though other interpretations remain possible.
+Significant circular polarisation has now also been detected in some bursts from the repeater FRB~20201124A \citep{hilmarsson_2021_mnras,kumar_2021_arxiv,xu_2021_arxiv}.
+While some of the observed circular polarisation may have been converted from linear via propagation effects in the local medium, it appears that most of the signal must be related to the emission mechanism itself.

-More recent studies of repeaters have shown that their brightness varies on a wide range of timescales, from $<100$\,ns up to tens of milliseconds \citep{nimmo_2021_natas,nimmo_2021_arxiv,majid_2021_arxiv}.
-These studies are limited by the Milky Way foreground, which imparts at least tens of nanoseconds of temporal broadening due to scattering for most lines of sight.
+Other recent studies of repeaters have shown that their brightness varies on a wide range of timescales, from $<100$\,ns up to tens of milliseconds \citep{nimmo_2021_natas,nimmo_2021_arxiv_arxiv210511446,majid_2021_apjl}.
+Indeed, while \citet{nimmo_2021_natas,nimmo_2021_arxiv_arxiv210511446} find nano- and microsecond structures in some repeater bursts, they also emphasise that not {\it all} bursts display sub-millisecond temporal structure (or that such structure must be very closely spaced, as opposed to isolated microsecond shots).
+At typical observing frequencies of $\sim1.4$\,GHz these studies are limited by the Milky Way foreground, which imparts at least tens of nanoseconds of temporal broadening due to scattering for most lines of sight.
+Characterisation of (sub-)nanosecond FRB structure thus requires follow-up at higher radio frequencies ($\gtrsim3$\,GHz).